learninglab-dev/the-resources/data/work/mk/projects.md

 # LL PROJECTS

 ## CLIENT PROJECTS
-Course-level projects (including things like Harvard Horizons, etc.) will be in the [official project list](https://airtable.com/tblJEUtmO4tLtgqCj/viwkmyE0vVKfcav4U?blocks=hide)
+Course-level projects (including things like Harvard Horizons, etc.) will be in the [official project list](https://airtable.com/tblJEUtmO4tLtgqCj/viwkmyE0vVKfcav4U?blocks=hide).
+Some of the more important ones are:

-other projects
+## PEOPLE AND PODS
+There are many other projects.

--   LLGFs
+### LLGFs

--   Aaron:
+* Aaron

--   poetry, comics, writing
+* poetry, comics, writing

 -   Anna: